pranav270-create/ingest/docs/index.md

    - Abstracted read/write interface to save intermediate results
    - Supports local filesystem `LocalStorageBackend` and S3 `S3StorageBackend`

+### Configuration

+The pipeline is configured [through YAML files](configuration.md) that specify:

+- Pipeline stages and their order
+- Function parameters for each stage
+- Storage backend configuration for saving intermediates
+- Qdrant collection names for saving vectors
+- Pipeline execution instructions

 ### Pipeline Stages

 The pipeline processes documents through the following stages: